Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Overview of simulations and analysis methods

-\ac{PC} simulations present a single, relatively low peak generally between the merger and one millisecond after it.
+\Ac{PC} simulations present a single, relatively low peak generally between the merger and \unit[1]{ms} after it.
 This is due to the main source of neutrinos, the merger remnant, being cut off by its collapse.
 In \ac{VSL} simulations this peak is also present, but typically a few times higher than for \ac{PC} ones.
-By contrast, simulations that last more than \unit[10]{ms} after the merger (\ac{DC} and \ac{LL} ones) have, typically, between 3 to 4 luminosity peaks in the first \unit[10-15]{ms} after the merger for each neutrino flavour.
-We observe that in our sample the first peak is the highest one regardless of the \ac{EOS} and mass ratio.
+By contrast, simulations have, typically, between 3 to 4 well defined luminosity peaks in the first \unit[10-15]{ms} after the merger for each neutrino flavour.
+We notice that what we consider as the ``first peak'' is always the highest one, and we disregard smaller, secondary peaks in the luminosity before it.
+While these secondary peaks are likely physical in origin, they cannot be modelled robustly in our simulations.
+In particular, their number, position and width vary with resolution (see \ref{sec:resolution_dep}).
+While this statement can apply to the highest peak as well, it can still be unambiguously defined.
+Therefore we focus on its analysis.
 These luminosity peaks are likely related to the oscillations of the \ac{MNS} in the early post merger.
 In this phase, the contractions and expansions of the merger remnant as it evolves towards a more stable configuration drive shock waves outwards through the remnant itself and the surrounding matter, raising its temperature via shock heating and therefore enhancing neutrino emission.
 Additionally, matter compressed at the \ac{NS} collision interface and between the two merging cores is heated up and expelled from the centre of the remnants, expanding and decreasing its density inside the forming accretion disc.
 It is however non-trivial to link neutrino luminosity peaks to, \eg, features in the density evolution of the \ac{MNS} or in the \ac{GW} signal, as \figref{qualitative_overview} illustrates.
 This is due to the fact that neutrinos can escape the system only when produced or transported outside the neutrinosphere, which is located $\unit[\sim20]{km}$ from the remnant and is itself evolving and growing in radius \citep{Endrizzi:2019trv}, making it very difficult to look for time coincidences.

 Most \ac{VSL} remnants approach a \ac{BH}-torus configuration shortly after merger.
 We observe that after this point the neutrino luminosity decreases very rapidly, even if it does not drop to zero, as the inner, hot parts of the remaining disc are still neutrino sources.
 A similar behaviour can be seen in the \ac{DC} case, but the drop in luminosity is not as steep as in \ac{VSL} simulations and the post collapse luminosity is $\lesssim 50\%$ of the one before merger.
 This is due to the fact that the accretion disc mass is usually larger if the system is less massive (i.e. less prone to a fast collapse) or asymmetric (i.e. more prone to a tidal deformation of the secondary).
 Indeed, since the disc formation process lasts for several milliseconds after merger \citep{Radice:2018pdn,Nedora:2020pak}, a faster collapse of the central \ac{MNS} prevents the formation of a massive disc that can sustain a significant luminosity also after the \ac{MNS} collapse.
 We recall, in this respect, that the collapse of the \ac{MNS} drags inside the apparent horizon roughly half of the disc mass, corresponding to the innermost, hotter portion of the disc.